 - they can only be performed by a dermatologist, doctor or plastic surgeon

 - the chemical used in a deep chemical peel is phenol which can lighten your skin that’s treated, referred to in the industry as post-inflammatory pigmentation

-For more information, the article on 5 things to expect before and after a chemical peel is worth a read.
+The article on five things to expect before and after a chemical peel is worth a read.

 - if you have inflammatory rashes

-if you have heart conditions, in case of impaired cardiac, hepatic or renal function.
-Be sure to tell your surgeon about any heart problems and include them in your medical history.
+- if you have heart conditions, in case of impaired cardiac, hepatic or renal function.

 Phenol peels can have hazardous side effects; if you have a heart condition, for example, the absorption of phenol through your skin can result in nerve damage and a change in heart rhythms, which can be fatal.

-Before having a deep phenol peel, it is super important to seek medical advice and do your research well, so you can be safe knowing that this is the treatment for you.
+Before having a deep phenol peel, seeking medical advice and researching well is essential, so you can be safe knowing this is a suitable treatment.